-The MAC address is a theoretically unique identifier given to a device at manufacture time.
-For Ethernet and Wi-Fi devices, this is assigned by the IEEE, and must be unique.
+The MAC address is a (theoretically) unique identifier given to each device at manufacture time.
+It is used to identify the device uniquely on a network.

 MAC address masking